tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 Clients SHOULD NOT whitelist authority mappings for effective top-level domains (eTLDs), such as ".com".

+If a client detects at any point after whitelisting a DoH server that the server no longer meets the criteria for whitelisting, such as consistently failing to proxy or receive Oblivious DoH queries, the client SHOULD remove the DoH server from its whitelist.

 ### Accessing Extended Information

 When a Designated DoH Server is discovered, clients SHOULD also check to see